vixtoria/meli-assesment/README.md

-# MeLi Tech Assesment
+# MercadoLibre App

-This is a demo MercadoLibre Browsing app developed for a technical asessment.
+This is a demo MercadoLibre browsing application consuming de MeLi API.